The California Workers’ Compensation Appeals Board enacted new rules that went into effect on January 1, 2022.

 - Section 10817.
 Electronic Testimony Before the Workers’ Compensation Appeals Board.

 - Under this section, if a witness is going to testify electronically, the witness or the party offering the witness must file a petition before the hearing in which the witness is going to testify.
 However, any hearing that is conducted pursuant to Section 10815 does not require a petition before the witness testifies electronically.

 These newly enacted rules will help keep the Workers’ Compensation Appeals Board operational during the pandemic.
 These rules were enacted at the perfect time because as of January 12, 2022, all hearings at the Workers’ Compensation Appeals Board became virtual.
-Although this is only in effect until the end of January, with the recent surge in cases it can be expected that all hearings will remain virtual.

 If you have any questions about the newly-enacted rules of the California Workers’ Compensation Appeals Board, please contact: